 Another common use of Legalmaster 's Import Module is to capture data from Accounts Payable software packages.
-Most of our clients use LIBRA, Quickbooks or Platinum.
+Most clients use LIBRA, Quickbooks or Platinum.

-There are a number of time tracking packages that send their data to Legalmaster via our Import Module.
+There are a number of time tracking packages that send their data to Legalmaster via the Import Module.
 Check out DTE (Distributed Time Entry), Carpe Diem, Atilla, Time Piece, Amicus, among others.

-Legalmaster includes a facility that we call MIRC (Management Information Report Control).
+Legalmaster includes a facility called MIRC (Management Information Report Control).
 It lets you design your own reports.
 The power, flexibility and ease of use of this feature set Legalmaster apart from all other law office financial management software packages.
-Many of our clients chose to buy Legalmaster when they saw MIRC.
+Many clients chose to buy Legalmaster when they saw MIRC.

-We wrote MIRC, ourselves.
+Legalmaster wrote MIRC.
 It is not a third party report writer.
 As a result it is tailored specifically for use with Legalmaster.

 MIRC for Cases provides the ability to create reports which focus on client or matter (case) data.
-What we mean by that is that the most detailed level of analysis available is the case; i.e., you cannot get transaction detail here.
+The most detailed level of analysis available is the case; i.e., you cannot get transaction detail here.
 If you have 2,537 cases in your firm, for example, you would get no more than 2,537 lines on your MIRC for Cases report (plus any optional subtotals).
 Subtotals may be produced by any field assigned to clients or matters, of which there are about 60 (area of law, responsible or originating attorney, type of client, zip code, city, any of 20 user-definable matter-specific fields, etc., etc.).
 You may even see these subtotals with or without the corresponding supporting detail.
 There are about 190 fields of information that can actually appear on one of these reports.
 Each column that contains amounts (hours or dollars) may have its own date range.